BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 - Listen critically to achieve the smooth transition between the subwoofer and the other speakers.
 You will hear a crisp sound if you got it right.

 - However, if you notice a bass bump or distortion at that given frequency, you can tinker with the subwoofer volume and match its sound with the other speakers.

 Your speakers will begin to roll-off, and the bass notes and LFEs will start to kick if they reach the recommended crossover frequency limits.
 If you have a modern AV receiver with Auto EQ Program, you will find that this program will assign the right crossover frequency automatically to each loudspeaker based on each loudspeaker’s capability.
 So, you don’t need to tinker with these settings to achieve the loudspeakers’ optimal sound results.

 To properly set a crossover frequency, you first need to know the speaker type.
 Once you’ve learned the speaker type, you can then tinker with its recommended crossover range.

 Crossovers are grouped into active (electronic) and passive (speaker).
 Active crossovers require power and ground along with ground connections.
 They are also more flexible than the passive crossovers and provide better control for finer details in your sound output.
 Passive crossovers don’t necessitate the power to filter or block sounds.

 As mentioned above, you should engage in experimentation and critical listening to attain the best audio output results.
-Moreover, if you are cognizant of the speaker’s frequency range, it will help to set the crossover point 10 Hz over the lowest frequency that the speaker can handle without distorting.
-Below are guidelines for the crossover frequencies of speakers and subwoofers:
+Moreover, if you are cognizant of the speaker’s frequency spectrum, it will help to set the crossover point 10 Hz over the lowest frequency response that the speaker can handle without distorting.
+Below are general guidelines for the crossover frequencies of speakers and subwoofers: